Request new LEI

 The 3 main steps of LEI application

-You request the attachment of the entity to your personal space.
+You attach the company that manages the fund directly to your personal account.

-Following a payment by card, an invoice containing your LEI number and its validity dates is sent to you by email the same evening while your LEI is published on the Gleif website during its daily update the next day.
+Following payment, an invoice containing your LEI number and its validity dates will be sent to you by email.

 Data relating to assigned LEIs are public and free on the Gleif site .